ibmresilient/resilient-community-apps/fn_pa_panorama/README.md

 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.

 ### SOAR platform
-The SOAR platform supports two app deployment mechanisms, App Host and integration server.
+The SOAR platform supports two app deployment mechanisms, Edge Gateway (formerly App Host) and integration server.

-If deploying to a SOAR platform with an App Host, the requirements are:
+If deploying to a SOAR platform with an Edge Gateway, the requirements are:
-* SOAR platform >= `44.0.7585`.
+* SOAR platform >= `45.0.7899`.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

 If deploying to a SOAR platform with an integration server, the requirements are:
-* SOAR platform >= `44.0.7585`.
+* SOAR platform >= `45.0.7899`.
 * The app is in the older integration format (available from the AppExchange as a `zip` file which contains a `tar.gz` file).
-* Integration server is running `resilient_circuits>=30.0.0`.
+* Integration server is running `resilient_circuits>=46.0.0`.
 * If using an API key account, make sure the account provides the following minimum permissions:
   | Name | Permissions |
   | ---- | ----------- |